Completing Section 1, Employee Information and Attestation

 Employees must sign the form even if a preparer or translator helps them.
-Preparers or translators who help your employee must provide their name and address and must sign and date the certification on the form.
-If more than one preparer or translator helps the employee complete Section 1 of Form I-9, you may use Form I-9 Supplement, Section 1 Preparer and/or Translator Certification, to document each preparer and/or translator.
+Each preparer or translator who helps your employee must provide their name and address and must sign and date a separate certification block on Supplement A, Preparer and/or Translator Certification for Section 1.

-The date your employee enters next to his or her signature should match the date the preparer/translator signed the form.
+The date your employee enters next to their signature should match the date the preparer/translator signed the supplement.